-It is with great excitement that we at Submittable share the results from our second annual Eliza So Fellowship.
+It is with great excitement that we at Submittable share our second annual Eliza So Fellowship winners.
 Our team and judges were impressed and delighted by the variety and excellence of applications received from US Immigrant writers and Montana Indigenous writers.
 A big thanks to all who participated, to our judges, to partners at the Writer’s Block and Plympton, and to everyone that helped us get the word out.
 For more on the 2018 fellowship, please see this announcement.

 Our Eliza So Fellowship winners for 2018 are Paul Tran, selected by Sun Yung Shin, and Sheree Winslow, selected by Debra Magpie Earling.
 Fellowship runners-up are Rajnesh Chakrapani, Genevieve DeGuzman, and Jessica Mehta.
 Please join us in congratulating these outstanding writers.
-Find out more about our fellowship winners below, and be on the lookout for their wonderful books in the wide world soon.
+Find out more about the Eliza So Fellowship winners below, and be on the lookout for their wonderful books in the wide world soon.

 About Paul Tran: